mansenfranzen/pysparkle/rationale.rst

 SQL is probably the oldest language with the most widespread adoption in recent years due to the rise of big data.
 It was originally invented in the 1970s for managing and processing relational data.
 Back then, nobody could have guessed its todays popularity.
 Being half a century old, it might not be a surprise that SQL exposes a purely string based interface.
 While ORMs and related frameworks have developed over time as higher level abstractions to generate SQL, it is still mostly written in plain text by most practioners in production environments today.

 In contrast, Spark's DataFrameAPI is embedded in general purpose languages like Python or Java.
 Interestingly, these languages first came into existance roughly 20 years later than SQL.
 While SQL formulates concepts like tables, projections, filters and transformations as pure text, the DataFrameAPI maps these into classes.
 More concretely, entities like tables (aka dataframes) gain an explict object representation with attributes (e.g. column names and dtypes) and methods (eg. filter, join and aggregate).
-Hence, it is called a DataFrame *Application Programming Interface* (API) because it allows to directly interact with a dataframe while leveraging the full functionality and flexibility of the embedding programming language.
+Hence, it is called a DataFrame *Application Programming Interface* (API) because it allows to directly interact with a dataframe object representation.

 Next, let's focus on the implications that can be derived from the distinction of a plain text interface versus a programming language interface.